bluesky-social/proposals/0004-oauth/README.md

 # 0004 OAuth 2.0 for the AT Protocol

+> [!TIP]
+> This is a historical and informational document, not the authoritative specification for OAuth in atproto.
+It has not and will not be updated to reflect the actual specification.
+There is a changes/errata section at the bottom with a few notable changes.

 _This proposal written by Matthieu Sieben, Devin Ivy, and Daniel Holmgren, on behalf of Bluesky.
 First posted in February 2024._

 ## Introduction